api2cart/javascript-sdk/docs/MarketplaceApi.md

 let apiInstance = new Api2CartOpenApi.MarketplaceApi();
 let opts = {
-  'storeId': "1", // String | Store Id
   'count': 20, // Number | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250 'pageCursor': "", // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  'categoriesIds': "23,56", // String | Defines product add that is specified by comma-separated categories id 'keyword': "T-shirt", // String | Defines search keyword 'asin': "97703178470", // String | Amazon Standard Identification Number.
+  'keyword': "T-shirt", // String | Defines search keyword 'categoriesIds': "23,56", // String | Defines product add that is specified by comma-separated categories id 'storeId': "1", // String | Store Id
+  'asin': "97703178470", // String | Amazon Standard Identification Number.
   'ean': "5901234123457", // String | European Article Number.
 An EAN is a unique 8 or 13-digit identifier that many industries (such as book publishers) use to identify products.
   'gtin': "12345678912345", // String | Global Trade Item Number.
 An GTIN is an identifier for trade items.
   'upc': "9770317847001", // String | Universal Product Code.
 A UPC (UPC-A) is a commonly used identifer for many different products.
   'mpn': "9770317847001", // String | Manufacturer Part Number.
 A MPN is an identifier of a particular part design or material used.
   'isbn': "9783161484100", // String | International Standard Book Number.
 An ISBN is a unique identifier for books.
-  'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
+  'responseFields': "{result}", // String | Set this parameter in order to choose which entity fields you want to retrieve 'params': "id,model,price,images", // String | Set this parameter in order to choose which entity fields you want to retrieve
-  'exclude': "false", // String | Set this parameter in order to choose which entity fields you want to ignore.
+  'exclude': "false" // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  'responseFields': "{result}" // String | Set this parameter in order to choose which entity fields you want to retrieve };
+};
 apiInstance.marketplaceProductFind(opts, (error, data, response) => {
   if (error) {